ammaraskar/ammaraskar.github.io/_posts/2021-05-18-roku-tv-philips-hues.md

 ```

 Through `/proc/self/maps` we learn that the main Roku application that runs
-on the TV lives under `/bin/Application` and it utilizes an absolute ton of
+on the TV lives under `/bin/Application` and it utilizes a ton of shared
-shared libraries:
+libraries:

 ```
 00010000-00c82000 r-xp 00000000 fd:fa 2272       /bin/Application